gcentauri/gitick/README.md

 ----------

-This these commands are dangerous and are really no better than bash alias most of the time.
-They perform absolutely no checking of any kind and if run in the wrong directory they may cause problems that you have not intended.
+This these commands are dangerous and are really no better than bash aliases most of the time.
+They perform absolutely no checking of any kind, and, if run from the wrong directory, they may have unintended and possible hazardous consequences.

 COMMANDS